DHANUNJAY965/DHANUNJAY965/README.md

 </div>

 <p align="center">
-  Full-stack developer passionate about creating scalable and efficient web applications with the MERN stack and Next.js.
-Currently diving deep into Web3 technologies while maintaining a focus on delivering clean, user-friendly solutions.
-Open to collaborations and freelance opportunities.
+   Passionate full-stack web developer skilled in building robust, scalable applications using the MERN stack and Next.js.
+I've collaborated on freelance projects, contributed to open-source initiatives, and gained practical startup experience.
+Lately, I’ve been diving into the world of real-time communications, WebRTC, and decentralized development on Solana.
 </p>

 <div align="center">